 6. Activating invasion and metastasis

 Cancer metastasizes.
 This means that it moves from its place of origin to distant shores.
-For example, breast cancer, if it remains in the breast would be fantastically easy to treat.
-You simply cut off the breast, and it’s done.
-This does not always work because very often, in advanced disease, the breast cancer has moved out of the original breast into the liver, bones and brain.
+For example, breast cancer, if it remains in the breast would be treatable.
+A mastectomy, albeit a major and emotionally trying surgery, would be curative 100% of the time.
+This does not always work because very often, in advanced disease, the breast cancer has moved out of the original breast into the liver, bones, and brain.
 These metastases are responsible for virtually all the deaths associated with cancer.
-Cancers that cannot move around are called benign, because they are so easily treated.
+Cancers that cannot move around are called benign, because they are more easily treated.
 Lipomas, for example, excessive growth of fat tissue, is more a nuisance than a real disease, because they do not metastasize.

 Of all the things that cancers do, the ability to metastasize is perhaps the most difficult.
 It involves multiple steps.
 Cancer cells must break free of their surrounding structure.
 Breast cells for example are held together by adhesion molecules, which is why you don’t find normal breast cells in the lung.
 Then these breast cells must set up in an entirely foreign environment.
 Breast cancer, for example often metastasizes to the bone.
 But the environment of the bone is completely different from that of the breast.
 It’s like humans trying to walk out onto the surface of Mars and expecting to flourish.